lucio-cornejo/my-portfolio/content/blog/xaringan-series/02-xaringan/index.md

 ## Unintended slide change due to tap

-In a mobile Xaringan presentation:
+The following has occurred during a mobile Xaringan presentation:
 - When I've scrolled through a vertically long slide, the tap to activate the scrolling activates an unintended slide change.
 - When tapping an image with a link, the slide changes and the link is not opened.